Fiona Apple: Musical style and influences

-Apple's music has been labeled as art pop, baroque pop, chamber pop, art rock, alternative rock, and jazz pop.
-According to Stephen Thomas Erlewine of AllMusic, "[Apple's] roots lay in jazz, show tunes, and classic '70s singer/songwriters, [a] blend that came into sharper focus on her second album, When the Pawn."
+Apple has a contralto vocal range.
+Her music has been called art pop, baroque pop, chamber pop, art rock, alternative rock, and jazz pop.
+According to Stephen Thomas Erlewine of AllMusic, her "roots lay in jazz, show tunes, and classic '70s singer/songwriters, [a] blend that came into sharper focus on her second album, When the Pawn."

 Philanthropy

-On June 30, 2019, Apple pledged to donate two years' worth of earnings from TV and movie placements of her song "Criminal" to the While They Wait fund, which assists refugees with basic necessities, immigration fees and legal services.
-In 2020, While They Wait's Scott Hechinger revealed to Vulture that Apple had donated $90,000, which would help 15 families.
+On June 30, 2019, Apple pledged to donate two years' worth of earnings from TV and movie placements of her song "Criminal" to the While They Wait fund, which assists refugees with basic necessities, immigration fees, and legal services.
+In 2020, While They Wait's Scott Hechinger told Vulture that Apple had donated $90,000, which would help 15 families.
 Since 2021, Apple has been a volunteer court watcher for Courtwatch PG.
-In June 2020, Apple pledged to donate two years' worth of earnings from TV and movie placements of her song "Shameika" to the Harlem Children's Zone.
+In June 2020, she pledged to donate two years' worth of earnings from TV and movie placements of her song "Shameika" to the Harlem Children's Zone.

+Political views and activism

+Apple is known for her liberal political views.

+In August 2020, Apple narrated a video produced by Brooklyn Defender Services, We Have Rights, and WITNESS about how to document raids and arrests by Immigration and Customs Enforcement (ICE).
+The video sought to educate immigrants and bystanders on their rights during ICE actions and how to document them.
+Apple told Vulture about how she got involved in the project, saying: ICE agents are fucking scary.
+I think so many people want to help and they don't know how.
+They feel like they have no way of helping.
+But if you've got eyes, ears, a notepad, and a pencil, you can help.
+But you have to know the rules to be able to help.

+On May 7, 2025, Apple released the single "Pretrial (Let Her Go Home)", inspired by her experiences as a volunteer court watcher with CourtWatch PG and Free Black Mamas DMV Bailout.